 The Group's policy is to minimize interest rate cash flow risk exposures on long-term financing.
-At March 31, 2022 and December 31, 2021, the Group is exposed to changes in market interest rates through cash in bank and certain bank borrowings, which are subject to variable interest rates (see Note 12).
+At March 31, 2023 and December 31, 2022, the Group is exposed to changes in market interest rates through cash in bank and certain bank borrowings, which are subject to variable interest rates (see Note 12).
 All other financial assets and financial liabilities have either fixed interest rates or are noninterest-bearing.

-Cash in banks are tested on a reasonably possible change of +/- 1.43% in 2022 and 2021, respectively.
-Bank loans, which vary with certain foreign interest rates, are tested on a reasonably possible change of +/- 0.11% and +/- 0.10% in 2022 and 2021, respectively.
+Cash in banks are tested on a reasonably possible change of +/- 1.49% in 2023 and +/- 1.43% in 2022, respectively.
+Bank loans, which vary with certain foreign interest rates, are tested on a reasonably possible change of +/- 0.11% in 2023 and 2022.
 These percentages have been determined based on the average market volatility of interest rates, using standard deviation, in the previous twelve months estimated at 99% level of confidence.
 The sensitivity analysis is based on the Group's financial instruments held at the end of each reporting period, with effect estimated from the beginning of the year.
 All other variables are held constant.